A Traditional Sailing Experience

 A Day in the Life of Irene

 It’s five o’clock in the morning and the alarm goes off in the fo’c’sle.
 Its the start of another day for the crew of the Irene.
 First up is our ship’s cook.
 Yesterday was a busy day and there’s still work to be done to get the ship ready for today’s day sailing guests.
 First job is to put on some coffee and then start the dough for today’s freshly baked bread ….

 Meanwhile, our skipper, and the deckhands are lured out of their beds by the promise of imminent caffeine.
 Coffee first, of course, and then up on deck to start the pre-flight checks!
 The weather forecast is reviewed and our skipper plans the day’s events whilst the deckies make sure Irene is looking her best.

 At 8:00, today’s guests are starting to congregate on the quayside.
 Irene is moored on a buoy, a short ride in the tender away.

 The tender is loaded up with lifejackets and our skipper jumps in for the short buzz across to Clovelly quay.
 After a quick introduction, the guests are instructed in donning the lifejackets and once all are safely wearing them, it’s back in the RIB (rigid inflatable boat) to return to Irene.
-It’s a climb up the rope ladder to get on board but all guests successfully manage it with the assistance of Zach and Brendan.
+It’s a climb up the rope ladder to get on board but all guests successfully manage it with the assistance of Alex and Martha.

 First there quick safety briefing to the guests whilst last minute preparations are made.
 It’s then on with the engines and away with the mooring strop.
 Irene is underway!